farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 - A bunch of six-sided dice.
 At least 6 would be ideal.
 - Index cards, sticky notes or similar slips of paper.

+## Content Warning

+We want to take a moment to be transparent about the themes present in this game.
+If some of them make you or anyone at your table uncomfortable, it's important to talk about it as a group.
+You can then decide to either remove them from your game or play something else.
+Stay safe and be empathetic with everyone you are playing with.

+This game includes references and expressions of the following themes: [...]

+> #### Designer Note: Content Warning
+>
+> Take the time to fill out the themes present in your game with the section above.
+Being transparent will go a long way to ensure a safe playing experience for everyone at the table.

 ## Game Master & Players

 One person in the group needs to act as the `Game Master`, or `GM`.
 The GM is responsible for the world and the characters that live in it (those that aren't directly played by the rest of the table).
 We call those characters "non-player characters", or `NPCs`.